Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the IHT exemptions and reliefs that apply to both lifetime and death transfers, and how to apply them in practice.
-In your revision, focus on:
+For SQE1, you are required to understand the IHT exemptions and reliefs for lifetime transfers and transfers on death, with a focus on the following syllabus points:

-- the annual exemption and small gifts exemption for lifetime transfers
+- the annual exemption and small gifts exemption for lifetime transfers, and how they interact

 - the rules for gifts in consideration of marriage/civil partnership

-- business property relief and agricultural property relief (including qualifying conditions)
+- business property relief and agricultural property relief (including qualifying conditions and excepted assets)

 - the distinction between general exemptions and reliefs that apply only to lifetime transfers